 Drylaw Neighbourhood Centre opened on the 5th November 1995 (2016 = 21 years) when a small group of local people campaigned for a Neighbourhood Centre to be built within the local area.
 When the centre first opened we also had a separate Transport Project that operated in partnership with the Neighbourhood Centre.

 Since 1995 we have continued to offer a varied programme for Children, Young People, Adults, Older People and Families.

-Since the City of Edinburgh Council changed the local Ward Boundaries we are currently based within the Inverleith Neighbourhood Partnership area of Edinburgh and serve a diverse neighbourhood.
-Our core funding comes from the City of Edinburgh Council in the form of a Revenue Grant and our other funding comes from the Fairer Scotland Fund which is given by the Scottish Government.
+When the City of Edinburgh Council changed the local Ward Boundaries we are now currently based within the Inverleith Neighbourhood Partnership area of Edinburgh and serve a diverse neighbourhood within North Edinburgh.
+Currently our core funding is received from the City of Edinburgh Council in the form of a Revenue Grant; Children & Families and Health and Equalities in Social Care.

-The organisation is managed by a voluntary management committee who are elected each year at our AGM.
-The management committee are solely responsible for the strategic development and overview of the Organisation.
+The organisation is managed by a voluntary board of trustees who are elected each year at our AGM.
+The management board are solely responsible for the strategic development and overview of the Organisation.
 The management committee employ a staff team who are responsible for the day to day running of the Organisation.

 During 2016 the centre was successful in attracting funding to build a skatepark in Easter Drylaw Drive.
 This initiative was pioneered by 4 local young teenagers and with the support of the local Elected Councillors and the City of Edinburgh Council.
 Now these local teenagers dream has become a reality which is now benefiting children and young adults from surrounding areas.